 - Quantity is good

-Nothing kills the energy in a brainstorm quicker than calling an idea stupid - it’s a real cheap way to prove your own superiority.
+Nothing destroys the energy in a brainstorm quicker than calling an idea stupid - it’s a real cheap way to prove your own superiority.

 Talk to other teams for customer insights

-Take advantage of your customer-facing teams - sales, support, account managers.
-Each team has a unique perspective on customer touchpoints.
-Feedback from these teams gives a more comprehensive picture of your customers and how to keep them happy.
+I've already talked about including product and sales in brainstorms, but it shouldn't stop there.
+Take advantage of your customer-facing teams - sales, customer support, account managers.
+Each team has a unique perspective on customer touchpoints, behavior, spending power.
+Feedback from these teams gives a more comprehensive picture of your customers and your prospects, and how to keep them happy.

-- Centralize customer insights - build a database to include survey results, market research, support calls, customer testimonials.
+- Centralize customer insights - build a database/wiki/intranet to store survey results, market research, support calls, customer testimonials

-Your vision statement - where do I see my team going?
+Your vision statement - where do you see your team going?